U.S. Open Cup: History

 Since MLS' debut in 1996, MLS clubs have won the cup in all but one of those years.
 The Rochester Rhinos of the 2nd division A-League were surprise winners in 1999, defeating four MLS clubs, including the Colorado Rapids 2–0 in the championship match.
 The first professional team to win in the modern era were the Richmond Kickers of the USISL (the predecessor to the A-League, later known as the USL First Division, USL Pro, United Soccer League, and now as the USL Championship) in 1995, one year before the start of MLS.
 D.C.
 United were the first MLS team to win in 1996.

+The tournament was expanded to 64 teams in 2012 with all MLS teams in the United States receiving an automatic berth; previously, MLS participants were determined through a qualifying tournament or were selected based on league standings.
+A rule change enacted in 2016 removed U.S. Open Cup entries for teams that were majority-owned by another team in a higher tier, which mostly affected USL Championship teams operated by MLS as reserve or developmental squads.

 The first round of the 2020 edition was suspended in March 2020 due to the COVID-19 pandemic.
 The tournament was canceled entirely in August 2020, with all qualified teams automatically qualified for the following year; however, the 2021 Open Cup was canceled as well, due to schedule congestion as an effect of the pandemic.
 The tournament resumed in 2022 with 71 professional clubs out of a total field of 103, both modern-era records.

-Hosting

-Through the 2010 U.S. Open Cup, U.S. Soccer used sealed bids to award home matches.
-From 2011, U.S. Soccer uses a simple coin toss to decide which team hosts each match for most rounds.
-When the draw has more than two teams involved, such as the fourth round, U.S. Soccer uses a sealed envelope system.
-Four envelopes are opened, the first and second are home one and two followed by away one and two.
-This can be modified due to teams not applying to host and previous round winners not being able to be paired against each other.